 - Apple’s I / O card (the component with the headphone jack, USB-A, and Thunderbolt 3 ports) has’ a unique connector that links it to the DisplayPort connections routed from the MPX modules, allowing video over its Thunderbolt 3 ports. ‘

-- The Mac Pro has an internal USB-A port, designed for pro software license keys.
-The goal here is twofold: to keep out of the way those license key drives, and to make sure they have fewer chances to steal.
+- The Mac Pro has an internal USB-A port designed for pro software license keys.
+The goal here is twofold: to keep out of the way those license key drives and make sure they have fewer chances to steal.

-- All Mac Pro configurations (at least from Apple) work through Boot Camp completely with Windows apart from the Afterburner card from Apple.
+- All Mac Pro configurations (at least from Apple) work through Boot Camp entirely with Windows apart from the Afterburner card from Apple.

 - Apple points out that its pricier, higher core count Xeon processors deliver “increased multithreaded performance” at the cost of “decreased base clock.”
 Specifically, the white paper tells buyers that “it is important to know if your primary applications can scale to higher core counts to get maximum performance from top-end Xeon processors.” to achieve maximum performance from top-end Xeon processors.”

-- Apple supports third-party AMD GPUs as well as SATA storage, but there are some significant limitations for both.
-SATA storage is handled from a macOS perspective like an external drive, which means that Apple’s T2 co-processor won’t be able to encrypt it, unlike the main drive.
+- Apple supports third-party AMD GPUs and SATA storage, but there are some significant limitations for both.
+SATA storage is handled from a macOS perspective like an external drive, which means that Apple’s T2 co-processor won’t encrypt it, unlike the main drive.
 And while some other GPUs can be used, they will need separately sold AUX cables and prevent video usage of the Mac Pro Thunderbolt 3 ports: “an Apple MPX Module is required to provide video support over Mac Pro Thunderbolt 3 ports; without one, Thunderbolt 3 ports become data only and are unable to light a display.”